matikuchta/appmqtt/README.md

 - paho-mqtt

 # Data storage
-all persons are stored in a .json file, an example is provided. the file should be in the src folder
+all persons can be stored in a .json file, an example file is provided.
 # Person Structure

 this is an example of a JSON object containing all of the stored information about a single person